comp4710group1/SteamMining/README.md

 - Python to run the algorithm scripts
   - This project was tested on python 3.10.0

+## Want To Test The Recommendations?
+Refer to the 3 "Recommending" scripts under script calls.
+You can try running any of those with the files default values, and the recommended games will be printed to standard output.
+You can also change the STEAM_ID value at the top of file to check recommendations for different steam users (note: their accounts must be public).
+Keep in mind though, Steam's API is very finicky and will occasionally just not give a response.

 ## API Calls

 ### Terms